IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 When writing a language as dense as J, it can be hard to fully understand how data is being passed around between verbs.

 This is where dissect can help.
-After loading the addon into your J session (`require&nbsp;'debug/dissect'`), you are given access to a new verb `dissect` that takes a single argument &mdash; a string of a J sentence that produces a noun result.
+After loading the addon into your J session (`require&nbsp;'debug/dissect'`), you are given access to a new verb `dissect` that takes a single argument&mdash;a string of a J sentence that produces a noun result.
 If the sentence does _not_ produce a noun, dissect cannot display it; it only tracks how data flows throughout the snippet from starting inputs to a final output.

-Dissect was used to generate the diagrams in earlier sections &mdash; but it also allows you to interrogate the steps further.
+Dissect was used to generate the diagrams in earlier sections&mdash;but it also allows you to interrogate the steps further.

 ![A diagram showing the intermediate steps of summing the numbers 1, 2, 3, 4, and 5.](assets/thoughts-on-j/partial-sum.png)